Work Like an Agent: Master AI in 7 Steps to Write Great Copy

 I need you to write this English article for me.

-In the first paragraph, I hope to express my joyful and excited mood because I will meet my long-unseen friend.
+For the first paragraph, I hope to express my joyful and excited mood because I will meet my long-unseen friend.

 "Only complete the task according to my requirements; do not do anything extra."